Capital Market Line - Explained

 RF = the risk-free rate of return.

 There is diversification of market portfolio that carries systematic risks, and whose expected return equals that of the entire market return.

+Most people confuse the security market line (SML) with the capital market line (CML).
+We derive the security line from the capital market line.
+CML shows a specific portfolios rates of return while the SML represents a market risk as well as given times return.
+It also shows individual assets expected returns.
 CML represents the total risk, and its measurement is in the SML (beta or systematic risk).
 Fairly priced securities always plot on the SML and CML.
 Note that securities which generate higher results for a certain risk, are usually above the SML or CML, and are always underprice and vice versa.